aeternity/aeternity/docs/configuration.md

 #### Troubleshooting

 If an error occurs during migration, you will need to address the error and try to complete the migration, as the system is unlikely to work correctly after a partial migration.
 The script should leave the node in 'maintenance mode' after a failed migration.
 If the node died, try starting the node using e.g. `AE__SYSTEM__MAINTENANCE_MODE=true bin/aeternity console` and re-run the `db_migrate` script.
-If this doesn't work, fall back to synching the node from scratch, or download a good database snaphot and restart from there.
+If this doesn't work, fall back to synching the node from scratch, or download a good database snapshot and restart from there.